 Traditional Weight Loss Medications

-Traditional medications like phentermine, orlistat, and phentermine-topiramate are still used for weight loss12.
+Traditional medications, such as phentermine, orlistat, and phentermine-topiramate, are still used for weight loss medications prescribed by doctors.

-Phentermine is an appetite suppressant for short-term use to help with initial weight loss12.
-Orlistat blocks fat absorption and is available over-the-counter13.
-These drugs help people lose about 5% of their body weight12.
+Phentermine is an appetite suppressant used for short-term weight loss medications prescribed by doctors to aid in initial weight loss.
+Orlistat blocks fat absorption and is available over the counter.
+These drugs help people lose about 5% of their body weight.

-Newer GLP-1 receptor agonists might be more effective, but these traditional meds are still useful for some13.
-Doctors should be careful with supplements and other weight loss products because they often don’t work well12.
+Newer GLP-1 receptor agonists might be more effective, but these traditional meds are still helpful for some.
+Doctors should be careful with supplements and other weight loss medications prescribed by doctors because they often don’t work well.

-Lifestyle changes and sticking to a diet are key for lasting weight loss.
-Medications can help, but only when needed1213.
+Lifestyle changes and adhering to a diet are crucial for achieving and maintaining lasting weight loss medications prescribed by doctors.
+Medications can help, but only when needed.

 “Diets that maintain a negative calorie balance in the long term are essential for sustained weight loss.”